caporaso-lab/mockrobiota/CONTRIBUTING.md

 Each mock community directory contains the following directories and file types:

 ### ``README.md``
 Lists a description of the dataset to appear in that dataset's home directory.
-At a minimum, should replicate the ``human-readable-description`` field of [``dataset-metadata.tsv``](#dataset-metadatatsv), but ideally should be expanded to provide as much detail as possible.
+At minimum, should include the number and types (bacterial, eukaryotic, archaeal, etc) of strains included in the mock community; the number of sample replicates; the investigators responsible for creating the mock community; and the main institution where this mock community was generated.
+Include as much relevant information as possible.
+If relevant, indicate the features that are common to or different across the samples included in the dataset (for example, if all are replicates of the same sample); the number of unique samples included; whether strains were mixed at even or uneven ratios; and whether the samples in this mock community are included in any other mock communities, and if so, whether those are marker-gene or metagenome mock communities (or another mock community type).
+Should also indicate any previous aliases for this mock community in the original publication (as applicable).
+However, please keep concise and informative.
+If necessary, split into two paragraphs: paragraph 1 should contain a short (1-2 sentence) description containing all key information, and paragraph 2 can contain additional information (e.g., aliases from original publication).

 See [``example-1``](https://github.com/caporaso-lab/mockrobiota/tree/master/data/example-1/README.md) for an example.

 In addition, the ``Known issues/notes`` section serves as a place to list known issues and notes on usage provided by contributors or users.
 This is a place to report formatting quirks, issues with specific software, and general observations on the dataset and its constituent samples that will be of interest and re-use for future users.
 This is distinct from the [issues reporting page](https://github.com/caporaso-lab/mockrobiota/issues), where errors that critically prevent the use of specific materials in mockrobiota should be reported.